alexteghipco/MetaAnalysisResources/GettingStartedWithNeurosynth.md

 	>>     end
 	>> end

+Now we can finally read in all the data, making a giant matrix of brain voxels (rows) x meta-analyses (cols).
+To do this, we can just loop through our files in this directory, which we'll assume only contains meta-analysis output from NS.
+We'll also save out the meta-analysis names so we figure out what the cols in our matrix reference:

 	>> % let's load in all of the association maps first (unthresholded)
 	>> files = dir('*specificity_z.nii.gz');
 	>> for i = 1:length(files)